whartond/aristotle/README.rst

 .. code:: text

-  usage: aristotle.py [-h] -r RULES [-f METADATA_FILTER] [--summary]
-                      [-o OUTFILE] [-s [STATS [STATS ...]]] [-i] [-t] [-q] [-d]
+    usage: aristotle.py [-h] -r RULES [-f METADATA_FILTER] [--summary] [-o OUTFILE] [-s [STATS [STATS ...]]] [-i] [-t] [-n] [-m] [-q] [-d]

+    Filter Suricata and Snort rulesets based on metadata keyword values.

     optional arguments:
       -h, --help            show this help message and exit -r RULES, --rules RULES, --ruleset RULES
-                          path to rules file or string containing the ruleset (default: None)
-    -f METADATA_FILTER, --filter METADATA_FILTER
+                            path to rules file or string containing the ruleset -f METADATA_FILTER, --filter METADATA_FILTER
-                          Boolean filter string or path to a file containing it (default: None)
-    --summary             output a summary of the filtered ruleset to stdout; if an output file is given, the full, filtered ruleset will still be written to it. (default: False) -o OUTFILE, --output OUTFILE
+                            Boolean filter string or path to a file containing it --summary             output a summary of the filtered ruleset to stdout; if an output file is given, the full, filtered ruleset will still be written to it.
-                          output file to write filtered ruleset to (default:
-                          <stdout>)
+      -o OUTFILE, --output OUTFILE
-    -s [STATS [STATS ...]], --stats [STATS [STATS ...]] display ruleset statistics about specified key(s).
-If no key(s) supplied, then summary statistics for all keys will be displayed. (default: None)
+                            output file to write filtered ruleset to -s [STATS [STATS ...]], --stats [STATS [STATS ...]] display ruleset statistics about specified key(s).
+If no key(s) supplied, then summary statistics for all keys will be displayed.
       -i, --include-disabled
-                          include (effectively enable) disabled rules when
-                          applying the filter (default: False)
-    -t, --ignore-classtype, --ignore-classtype-keyword
+                            include (effectively enable) disabled rules when applying the filter -t, --ignore-classtype, --ignore-classtype-keyword
-                          don't appropriate the 'classtype' keyword and value from the rule into the metadata structure for filtering and reporting (default: False)
+                            don't appropriate the 'classtype' keyword and value from the rule into the metadata structure for filtering and reporting
+      -n, --normalize, --better, --iso8601
+                            try to convert date and cve related metadata values to conform to the BETTER schema for filtering and statistics.
+Dates are normalized to the format YYY-MM-DD and CVEs to YYYY-<num>.
+      -m, --modify-metadata
+                            modify the rule metadata keyword value on output to contain the internally tracked and normalized metadata data.
       -q, --quiet, --suppress_warnings
-                          quiet; suppress warning logging (default: False)
+                            quiet; suppress warning logging
-    -d, --debug           turn on debug logging (default: False)
+      -d, --debug           turn on debug logging

+    A filter string defines the desired outcome based on Boolean logic, and uses the metadata key-value pairs as values in a (concrete) Boolean algebra.
+    The key-value pair specifications must be surrounded by double quotes.

 License
 =======